[ Skip Main Nav ]

 Please select a different degree program or update your location

 The Master of Business Administration (MBA) program helps you harness the power behind proven management strategies and adapt them to the boardroom.
-Get your questions answered about how University of Phoenix helps you lead by strengthening your business knowledge and sharpening decision-making with courses like Operations Management, Strategic Planning & Implementation, and more.
+Earn your MBA online — or on campus, where available — and learn how University of Phoenix can help you strengthen your business knowledge and critical decision-making skills to lead your organization.

 Use the information below or speak with a Finance Advisor to better understand your financial options.
 You'll also find out how you may be able to lower your out-of-pocket expense and what options may be available to help you fund your education.